 · 1998 – Opened Winter Park Campus

 · 2005 – Co-founded DirectConnect to UCF, to provide Valencia students with guaranteed admission to the University of Central Florida

 · 2011 – Changed its name from Valencia Community College to Valencia College

 · 2012 – Opened Lake Nona Campus

-In response to a burgeoning student population, the college anticipates opening additional campuses during the next decade, including one in the Poinciana community scheduled to open in fall 2019.
+In response to a burgeoning student population, the college anticipates opening additional campuses during the next decade, including one in downtown Orlando scheduled to open in fall 2019.
 For further information about the college visit https://valenciacollege.edu/about/.

 Valencia College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Associate and Bachelor’s degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Valencia College.
 The Commission’s address and contact numbers are provided to enable interested constituents to (1) learn about the accreditation status of the institution, (2) file a third-party comment at the time of the institution’s decennial review, or (3) file a complaint against the institution for alleged non-compliance with a standard or requirement.
 Normal inquiries about the college, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the appropriate department at Valencia College and not to the Commission’s office.